nextcloud/gallery/README.md

 * Large, zoomable previews
 * Sort images by name or date
 * Per album description and copyright statement
+* A la carte features
 * Image download straight from the slideshow or the gallery
 * Seamlessly jump between the gallery and the files view
-* Ignore folders containing a '.nomedia' file
+* Ignore folders containing a ".nomedia" file
 * Native SVG support
 * Mobile support